adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Charter act of  1833

 It played a key role in the constitutional history of India by transferring power to the **British Crown**, laying the foundation for the British Raj, and establishing the foundations for a **centralized administration** and **Western-style education system** in India.
 This ultimately led to the emergence of a Western-educated Indian elite, who would play a significant role in the Indian independence movement.
-The act also made provision for the appointment of a **Governor-General of India** and the creation of a legislative council, which had the power to make laws for British India, but did not include any Indian representatives.
+The act also made provision for the appointment of a **Governor-General of India** and the creation of a legislative council, which had the power to make laws for British India but did not include any Indian representatives.

 ### Act of 1858